siddhucsk/telegram-reminder-bot/README.md

 A feature-rich Telegram bot for managing reminders with support for recurring reminders, priorities, and natural language processing.

+This is an experimental project made with cursor ai to test its capability along with Anthropic's claude 3.5 sonnet model.

 ## Features

 - 🕒 Natural language time parsing